 This toy can get floppy and it can be very difficult tightening it back up again.
-What’s really tough here is the fact that this toy doesn’t get floppy to the same extreme of some other toys I’ve seen but the design of this toy is such that just a little floppiness can really suck some joy from it.
-The toy also has some potentially precarious parts such as the large head antenna, thin fingers, and cockpit mechanisms that a child might find easy to snap but they don’t seem like something a collector would have issue with.
-When held in hand this feels like one sturdy piece of plastic so it certainly isn’t fragile by any means.
+Just a little floppiness can really suck the joy from it.
+The toy also has some potentially precarious parts such as the large head antenna, thin fingers, and cockpit mechanisms that a child or fall might snap but they won’t be an issue for an adult collector.
+I had no issues with paint or glue over-spray.